© 2024 All Rights reserved WUSF

 This radar image shows Hurricane Milton after making landfall at Siesta Key on Oct.
 9, 2024.

-The cyclone had winds of 120 mph as it roared ashore the Sarasota County barrier islands about 8:30 p.m., bringing deadly surge to densely populated areas such as Tampa, St. Petersburg, Sarasota and Fort Myers.
+The cyclone had winds of 120 mph as it roared ashore the Sarasota County barrier island about 8:30 p.m., bringing deadly surge to densely populated areas such as Tampa, St. Petersburg, Sarasota and Fort Myers.

 Hurricane Milton made landfall Wednesday along Florida’s Gulf Coast as a Category 3 storm, bringing powerful winds, deadly storm surge and potential flooding to much of the state.
 Milton drew fuel from exceedingly warm Gulf of Mexico waters, twice reaching Category 5 status.